12 Best Project Management Software For Startup Companies

 - Workload tracking of teams and team members to ensure effective and efficient task management and distribution

-Pricing: Teamwork offers a range of pricing options from free to various paid levels.
+Pricing: Teamwork offers a range of pricing options, from a free trial to various paid levels.
 Their cheapest premium option is $10 per user ($12.50 billed monthly).

 ClickUp users enjoy: